|

 Kottbusser Tor is particularly known for shoplifting.
 In 2021, there were 420 cases of this crime.
 Besides, pickpocketing is also common, with 460 offenses.

-The Warschauer Brücke or Warsaw bridge connects the popular entertainment spots in Friedrichshain.
-The RAW area with the numerous clubs, the area of Simon-Dach-Kiez with the many bars and restaurants.
+The Warschauer BrĂĽcke or Warsaw Bridge connects the popular entertainment spots in Friedrichshain.
+These include The RAW area with the numerous clubs and the area of Simon-Dach-Kiez with the many gay bars and restaurants.

-During the tourist season, Warschauer Brücke is frequently crossed.
+During the tourist season, Warschauer BrĂĽcke is frequently crossed.
 Drug-related offenses and assaults like robbery are pretty common there.
-Especially the part between Schlesisches Tor and RAW area are better to be avoided at night.
+Especially the part between Schlesisches Tor and the RAW area is better to be avoided at night.

 Charlottenburg

-Generally, Charlottenburg is the safe area and one of the top recommended districts for living for expats.
-However, crime rates are pretty high around Hardenbergplatz and Breitscheidplatz.
+Generally, Charlottenburg is one of the safest cities and the top recommended district for living for expats.
+However, organized crime rates are pretty high around certain areas like Hardenbergplatz and Breitscheidplatz.

 Charlottenburg is located on the west side of Berlin and is named after the Sophia Charlotte of Hannover.
 This district also borders Halensee, Moabit, Tiergarten, Hansaviertel, and Schöneberg.